NHL Rumors: Oilers, Canadiens, Micheal Ferland, Wayne Simmonds...

 Arpon Basu, who covers the Canadiens for The Athletic wrote the Canadiens were in on Matt Duchene, but the price was too high.
 Bergevin said teams were interested in prospects he had no desire to move so conversations were extremely short.
 And, Bergevin ultimately kept Jordie Benn because he didn’t want to mess with team chemistry.

-Basu wrote a quote from Bergevin saying, ““I’m telling you right now, if I would have done what I was asked for, you would probably call me an idiot.
-Which you probably do anyway.” – Marc Bergevin on high prices today.”
+Basu wrote a quote from Bergevin saying, “I’m telling you right now, if I would have done what I was asked for, you would probably call me an idiot.
+Which you probably do anyway.”

 Related: NHL Rumors: Canucks, Panthers, Senators, Oilers, More